HL7/davinci-atr/input/pagecontent/OperationDefinition-member-remove-intro.md

 The following combinations of parameters SHALL be supported by the server implementing the operation.

-* MemberId only - (Removes all attributions for the Member specified by the MemberId)
+* memberId only: Removes all attributions for the Member specified by the MemberId
-* MemberId + ProviderNPI - (Removes all attributions for the combination of Member and Provider specified)
+* memberId + providerNpi: Removes all attributions for the combination of Member and Provider specified
-* patientReference - (Removes all attributions for the Member)
+* patientReference: Removes all attributions for the Member
-* patientReference + providerReference - (Removes all attributions for the combination of Member and Provider specifeid)
+* patientReference + providerReference: Removes all attributions for the combination of Member and Provider specified
-* patientReference + providerReference + coverageReference - (Removes the attribution for the combination of Member and Provider and Coverage resources)
+* patientReference + providerReference + coverageReference: Removes the attribution for the combination of Member and Provider and Coverage resources

 #### Effect of Attribution List Status on the member-remove operation